Work Preferences Explained

 Norm Data is included for comparison of individual work preferences with those of managers worldwide.

-The Team Management Profile is used across the world to unlock human potential through a diverse range of applications, including:
+The Team Management Profile is used across the world to ignite human potential through a diverse range of applications, including:

 - Team development

 - Leadership development